 Direct participants in Lynx must establish and maintain a Lynx settlement account at the Bank of Canada.
 Certain financial institutions participate directly in the system, while others arrange Lynx payments for their customers through direct Lynx participants.
 Lynx operating costs are funded by our system participants.

 Lynx is operated by Payments Canada and regulated by the Bank of Canada.
 Payments Canada administers the daily operations of Lynx, including the rules that support it.
 The legal foundation for the system is provided in Payments Canada’s Lynx By-law and in the Payment Clearing and Settlement Act.
+To learn more about the development and purpose of Lynx, including the legal and regulatory framework governing its operation, please consult the Lynx primer, An overview of Lynx, Canada’s high-value payment system, developed in collaboration with the Bank of Canada.

 Find all Lynx rules and procedures in our Rules Centre.